LegendsModding/ModdingDocs/docs/guide/project-setup.md

 A UUID (_Universally Unique Identifier_) identifies your pack for other programs (in this case, Minecraft) to read.
 It looks something like this: `5c830391-0937-44d6-9774-406de66b6984`

 **NEVER USE THE SAME UUID TWICE.** You can generate your own UUIDs [here](https://www.uuidgenerator.net/version4) or, if you use VSCode, you can install [this](https://marketplace.visualstudio.com/items?itemName=netcorext.uuid-generator) extension.
-Many other tools like _bridge._ generate UUIDS automatically.
 Every manifest file uses two different UUIDs.

 To ensure that your mod will work correctly you should generate two new UUID's which you will paste into the BP `manifest.json` file, at each `"..."`.
 When you are finished, it should look something like this: